absfs/inode/Readme.md

 import "github.com/absfs/inode"
 ```

-## Usage
+## Example Usage
-See "github.com/absfs/memfs" for an example of usage in the creation of an in
-memory filesystem.

 The basic idea is to use the `inode` package to handle file path resolution,
 and directory entries.
 The use the inode number `Ino` to point to custom
 data structures in the client side package.
 Here's a simplified example using
 a slice of `[]byte` for file data storage.

+See "github.com/absfs/memfs" for a more complete example of usage in the
+creation of an in memory filesystem.

 ```go